h2oai/tutorials/H2O-3/introduction-to-machine-learning-with-h2o-3-automl/introduction-to-machine-learning-with-h2o-3-automl.md

 ~~~

 ## Task 8: Challenge
 AutoML can help us find the best models faster, and narrow down our search for the parameters for those models.
 Since you learned to tune some of the most common models in H2O, try to further tune the GBM that we found when we did the regression use-case in our Jupyter Notebook and see how much you can improve the scores.
-Can you tune the GBM so that it performs better than the XGBoost that we tuned in the previous tutorial, using a smaller dataset?
+Can you tune the GBM so that it performs better than the XGBoost that we tuned in the previous self-paced course, using a smaller dataset?
 Give it a try and put your knowledge to practice.

 ## Next Steps
 Introduction to machine learning with H2O-3 - Clustering (Unsupervised Learning) coming soon.